antvis/G6/docs/api/Behavior.en.md

 ```

 ## getEvents()
-Define and handle events when user custom a Behavior.
+Define and handle events when user customize a Behavior.

 The usage of `getEvents()` can be refered to [Event](./Event)。